Spydrcode/tanjia_hub/tanjia/implementation-notes.md

 ## How to test MCP health
 1. Ensure MCP feature flags/URLs are set in env (`MCP_SERVER_URL`, `MCP_ENABLED` if applicable).
 2. Visit `/tanjia/system-overview` and turn on Explain Mode (Ctrl+Shift+E).
-3. Confirm the MCP card shows OK/Check states; failures should not throw, only show ìCheckî.
+3. Confirm the MCP card shows OK/Check states; failures should not throw, only show ‚ÄúCheck‚Äù.
 4. API direct test: `curl -X GET http://localhost:3000/api/tanjia/mcp-health` while authenticated.

 ## How to test lead enrichment
 1. Go to `/tanjia/leads/new` while logged in.
 2. Enter a website (and optional name/location/notes).
-3. Click ìFetch website signalsî (or ìGenerate quick overviewî) and confirm preview cards populate.
+3. Click ‚ÄúFetch website signals‚Äù (or ‚ÄúGenerate quick overview‚Äù) and confirm preview cards populate.
-4. Submit ìCreate leadî.
+4. Submit ‚ÄúCreate lead‚Äù.
 After redirect, verify a `lead_snapshots` row exists with `runType: "enrich"` in `extracted_json`.
 5. Test with MCP disabled to ensure graceful, cautious outputs.

 ## Meetings workflow